Zetzukxge/zetzukxge.github.io/README.md

 # All-Uma.github.io
 A website for the Marshallese Community in Utah to help navigate community resources and maintain cultural roots.

-_config.yml
-title: "Marshallese Community in Utah"
+Marshallese Community in Utah
-description: "Stories, events, news, and resources for the Marshallese community in Utah."
+Stories, events, news, and resources for the Marshallese community in Utah.
-theme: minima

 # Our facebook page!